ema888/BST260_Project/Project_Report_Website.md

 6. Severity (binary, 0 = benign and 1 = malignant) **OUTCOME**

-The distribution of the covariates is seen in Figure 1, where I plotted each covariate distribution as a histogram by whether the outcome was malignant or benign.
+The distribution of the covariates is seen in the figure below, where I plotted each covariate distribution as a histogram by whether the outcome was malignant or benign.
 ![](Project_Report_Website_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

 ### Dealing with Missingness and Filting the Data